lindig/ocaml-hyphenate/README.md

     }

-The prologueue contains generally useful definitions that can be used in the rest of the file.
+The prologue contains generally useful definitions that can be used in the rest of the file.

     <<prologue>>=